 What is Third Derivative?

-As a vertically integrated engine for climate innovation, we are unique combination of accelerator + venture funding + strategic partner network that offers seamless support for startups to succeed.
-In other words, we strongly believe that our whole is far greater than the sum of our component parts.
+As a vertically integrated engine for climate innovation, we are a unique combination of accelerator + venture funding + strategic partner network that offers seamless support for startups to succeed.
+In other words, we strongly believe that our whole is far greater than the sum of our parts.

 Who are your investors and corporate partners so far?

 Confirmed corporate partners (to date) include:

 Supporting investors (to date) span four continents and include: